brentgroves/repsys/a_status/current_tasks.md

 Lucas Tuma, IT Administrator, Strakonice
 Aleksandar Gavrilov, IT Administrator, Skopje

+## Weekly update

+- Added comments to star review.
+HR adds you to Oracle and sometimes they do not enter all the info needed such as manager and domain EntraId account.
+If this is the case you will receive the following error: System error.
+"Please re-try your action.
+If you continue to get this error, please contact the Administrator." when clicking company single sign on button.
+After HR makes enters your domain user account it takes time to take effect.
+In my case I tried to sign in the next day.

 **Might need to delete forwarding rule...**

 - **[Get started with org apps (preview)](https://learn.microsoft.com/en-us/power-bi/consumer/org-app-items/org-app-items)**